luukka76/data-analytics/README.md

 Consistency and coverage computations and degree of proof and disproof:

 [5.]
 Stoklasa, J., Luukka, P., & Talášek, T. (2017).
 Set-theoretic methodology using fuzzy sets in rule extraction and validation - consistency and coverage revisited.
 Information Sciences, 412-413, 154–173.

+Multi-expert multicriteria decision making method for ranking patents:

+[6.]
+M. Collan, M. Fedrizzi, P. Luukka, A multi-expert system for ranking patents: An approach based on fuzzy pay-off distributions and a TOPSIS-AHP framework, Expert Systems with Applications, 40 (2013), pp. 4749-4759.